 Yes, you can change your physical health and dental health plans.
+Members can change their plan coverage one time annually.
 Contact Health Share Customer Service by email or phone: email@example.com or 503-416-8090.

 Yes.
 When you become a Health Share member, your physical health plan will assign you a primary care provider (PCP)—that’s your main doctor.
 This could be a clinic, doctor, nurse practitioner, or a physician’s assistant.
 You can change your PCP at any time by calling the physical health plan listed on your Health Share ID Card.
 All providers are listed online.